aws/secrets-store-csi-driver-provider-aws/README.md

     helm install -n kube-system csi-secrets-store secrets-store-csi-driver/secrets-store-csi-driver
     ```
   **NOTE:** older versions of the driver may require the ```--set grpcSupportedProviders="aws"``` flag for the install step.
-  **NOTE:** this step can be skipped if installing via Helm.
+  **NOTE:** this step can be skipped if installing with Helm.
 The Helm chart for the ASCP automatically installs a compatible version of the Secrets Store CSI driver as a Helm dependency by default.
 This can be disabled by setting `secrets-store-csi-driver.install=false`.
 * IAM Roles for Service Accounts ([IRSA](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html)) or [EKS Pod Identity](https://docs.aws.amazon.com/eks/latest/userguide/pod-identities.html) as described in the usage section below.

 [^1]: The CSI Secret Store driver runs as a DaemonSet.
 As described in the [AWS documentation](https://docs.aws.amazon.com/eks/latest/userguide/fargate.html#fargate-considerations), DaemonSets are not supported on Fargate.